Green New Deal: Australia

 The Australian Greens have advocated for a "Green Plan", similar to the Green New Deal, since 2009.
 Deputy leader Christine Milne discussed the idea on the ABC's panel discussion program Q&A on February 19, 2009, and it was the subject of a major national conference of the Australian Greens in 2009.

 Canada

 In early May 2019, with rising concerns about the need for urgent global environmental action to reduce potentially catastrophic effects of climate change, a non-partisan coalition of nearly 70 groups launched the Pact for a Green New Deal (New Deal vert au Canada in French).
 With press conferences in Montreal, Toronto, and Vancouver, the coalition called for fossil fuel emissions to be halved by 2030.
 On May 16, 2019, the Green Party released a 5-page summary of their plan entitled "Mission: Possible: The Green Climate Action Plan".

+In 2026, Avi Lewis, Leader of the New Democratic Party, proposed the implementation of a Green New Deal as a core part of his platform for leadership election.